Channel Rack & Step Sequencer

 - Piano roll - Opens the Piano roll for the Channel.
 Notice how step-data is opened, aligned with the grid and set to the minimum note length.
 This is how the Piano roll recognizes step events.
 You can use the Edit > Discard note lengths (Shift+D) + Quantize (Shift+Q), if necessary, to return any note data to step format.

 - Graph editor - Opens the integrated Graph Editor that allows you to edit Note,

 - Rename, recolor and icon... - Opens the combination control for these functions.
-Rename or re-color the Channel.
+Rename or re-color the Channel using the Color Selector tool.
 Click on the Channel name and type to rename, or Left-click on the color square (shown below) to open the re-color dialog or Right-Click to randomly assign a color from a palette pre-approved by the Image-Line Aesthetics Committee.
 Once the name dialog is open, press (F2) to randomly select colors OR (F3) to select the last used color:

 - Change color - Choose a color directly from the selector.

 - Change icon - Choose an icon directly from the selector.
 NOTE: Middle-click on existing icons to directly open the icon menu.